 “A lot of times people feel overwhelmed on Monday morning, which is what leads to the Sunday blues,” she said.
 “If you can strategize about what your Monday morning is going to look like as much as possible, that might make you feel more comfortable about your upcoming week and could increase your quality of sleep on Sunday night.”

-Pick out your outfit, plan your breakfast and check your schedule.
+Pick out your outfit, plan your breakfast, check your schedule and. try to avoid scheduling anything important or stressful for first thing Monday.
 And if it makes you feel better to check your email so you know what you’re coming into for the week, do it.
 But Stern warns that you should also have boundaries.

 “If you’re going to check an email, have a sense as to what you’re going to do with that email on a Sunday night,” she said.
 “Know which emails you’re not going to respond to until Monday morning.
 Make sure you’re not getting into anything you don’t need to do.
 Create some rules for yourself to protect your well-being.”